Knaptoft: History

-By 1507 the lord of the manor, William Turpin, enclosed the open fields in favour of sheep-farming, and many of the villagers were believed to have been rehoused in the neighbouring village of Shearsby.
+By 1507 the lord of the manor, William Turpin, enclosed the open fields in favour of sheep-farming.
+Many of the villagers were believed to have been rehoused in the neighbouring village of Shearsby.
 Following the death of William Turpin, in 1523, a subsidy assessment the following year listed only five labourers and the lord of the manor.

 A map of Warwickshire and Leicestershire, produced by Christopher Saxton as part of his Atlas of England and Wales in 1576 clearly shows Knaptoft, but no indication of the village size shown.
 A survey in 1624 again lists five labourers alongside a church and a manor.

 A visit by the printer and author John Nichols noted that five freeholders were polled in Knaptoft in 1719, and by 1775, there were none.

 In 1778, it was recorded that out of the 1,370 acres of parish land, 141 belonged to Thomas Turvile, esq. and the rest belonged to the Duke of Rutland, as ‘Lord of the Manor’.
 By 1790, the village had 7 houses but the manor Hall was now in a derelict state.

 The ancient parish of Knaptoft included the chapelries of Shearsby, Mowsley and the hamlet of Walton in Knaptoft, all of which became separate civil parishes in 1866.
 By the 1870s, the village listed 7 houses, along with 54 residents.